JonathanFly/bark/README.md

 ## Install Problems

 1. If you get a Windows permissions error, I seemed to get it randomly.
 Just trying again usually fixed it.
-Not even restarting from scratch, just click on the installer the launch bat.
+You dont even need to restart from scratch, just run the script that threw the error again.

 ### Command Line: